 Which Toyota Sequoia Models are Safe to Buy Used?

 The Sequoia has been around for about two decades now.
-In that time, it has gone through various changes and improvements to make it the vehicle that it is today.
+In that time, it has gone through various changes and improvements to make it the vehicle it is today.
 As mentioned earlier, the first models made between 2001 and 2008 weren’t that reliable.

-However, there are still plenty more to choose from that provide great service and reliability.
+However, there are still plenty more to choose from that provide excellent service and reliability.
 Owners of these model years have reported fewer problems when compared to earlier owners.
 We recommend buying the following Toyota Sequoia year models: